Execution of Imam Khomeini's Order: Barakat Foundation

 The Mechanism of Barakat Foundation is summarized in eight steps.
 First, the region to implement the Poverty Reduction Project is selected.
 Then, by choosing the consultant (or experts) and holding meetings, studies on the status of capacities of development at the target area and on the basis of the formulation and implementation of the plan, it is considered as the agenda.
-After completing the establishment mechanism for implementing the plan and ways for Financing support and education steps, the project begins to operate economically and after the evaluation and documentation of the process of carrying out the project, the Barakat Foundation will be removed from the implementation process.
+After completing the establishment mechanism for implementing the plan and ways for Financing support and education steps, the project begins to operate economically.
+After the evaluation and documentation of the process of carrying out the project, the Barakat Foundation will be removed from the implementation process.
 Finally, the project is donated to people for economic activity.

-This process was called Sunshine in order to Poverty Reduction through the participation of local communities.
-The Foundation mainly has concentrated on the entrepreneurship of needy people.
+This process was called Sunshine, in order to reduce poverty through the participation of local communities.
+The Foundation has mainly concentrated on the entrepreneurship of needy people.

 Tadbir Economic Development Group

 Ten years after establishing EIKO, Tadbir Economic Development Group was founded as the economic group of EIKO.
 Now it is a stockholder of many oil and non-oil companies.